Dawes Point

 Living in Dawes Point places residents at the absolute heart of Sydney's most iconic precinct — within walking distance of the Opera House, Circular Quay, Walsh Bay arts venues, and the vibrant dining and bar scene of The Rocks.
 The suburb is heavily oriented toward tourism and hospitality, yet a small community of apartment dwellers enjoys premium waterfront living with unmatched views of Sydney Harbour.
 Public transport is outstanding, with Circular Quay train and ferry services just minutes away.
 Dawes Point attracts professionals and inner-city enthusiasts who value history, culture, and immediate access to Sydney's best.

-Dawes Point falls under postcode 2000 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Sydney electorate.
+Dawes Point falls under postcode 2000 and is governed by the Sydney Council (Local Government Area).
+For federal elections, residents vote in the electorate of Sydney, while state elections fall under the Sydney electorate.

 📍 Location